db-keli/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit is a script to print the absolute path of the current working directory
+# 0-current_working_directory is a script that prints the absolut path of the current working directory
+# 1-listit is a script that displays the content list of your current directory